dislasriv/CornerStore/README.md

 - As a user, I want to view my inventory and the items I have in stock as well as their value and whether they are or clearance or not.
 - As a user, I want to unlock better stock items with the money I make.
-- As a user, I want to observe and interact with customers.
-- As a user, I want to gain experience points that allow me to "level up" and grant access to better items.
+- As a user, I want to level up and gain access to better items.
-- As a user, I want to see how much rent I have to pay and when it is due.